kodecocodes/swift-algorithm-club/Trie/ReadMe.md

 ```
   let S be the root node of our tree
-  let word be an array of characters of the input key
+  let word be the input key
   let length be the length of the key

-  find(key)
+  find(word)
-  if the key was found
+  if the word was found
     return false
   else

-    for each character in key
+    for each character in word
       if child node with value character does not exist
         break
       else